 Adam is actively building his list of authors and is currently looking for: literary/commercial crossover or ‘reading group’ fiction, crime and psychological thrillers, horror, speculative fiction, young adult fiction, narrative non-fiction, true crime, memoir, popular science/psychology and serious history.

 Genres aside, Adam is drawn to coming-of-age tales, road narratives, strong female leads, unreliable narrators and well-executed plot twists.
 He is looking for unique voices, and for writers with challenging, singular experiences.
 Currently he’s on the hunt for a gothic novel, a book about a cult, and a thriller set in a boarding school.

 Please do send any submissions via email.

 Adam also handles all stage rights for the agency, for and on behalf of such authors as: E. M. Forster, Jeanette Winterson, Georges Simenon, David Sedaris, Robert Bolt, C. S. Forester, John Wyndham, Robert Pirsig, D. H. Lawrence and H. E. Bates, among others.

 Silvia Molteni is the dedicated children’s books Agent at PFD.
-She is building a list of clients and is looking for children’s fiction – from picture books to middle-grade novels – and young adults and crossover fiction (literary/commercial, horror, fantasy, sci-fi, psychological thrillers) and non-fiction.
-She accepts submissions via email.
+She is looking for children’s fiction – from picture books to middle-grade, young adult and crossover fiction (literary/commercial, horror, fantasy, sci-fi, psychological thrillers) and non-fiction.
+Please send all submissions via email.

 Silvia also handles all audio rights for the agency and sells foreign rights in our children’s and YA titles worldwide as well as backlist titles to Italy.

-James Carroll is an Agent in the Broadcast department of PFD.
-He represents writers and broadcasters for non-scripted programming, live events and brand endorsements.
+James Carroll is an Agent in the Broadcast and Live Events department of PFD.
+He represents clients for non-scripted programming, live events and brand endorsements.